 If you’re on the hunt for low-cost accommodation when you’re visiting Iguazu Falls, you’ll find a bunch of hostels nearby that offer dorm rooms for as little as a few dollars each night.

 Hostel Park Iguazu is an extremely popular option.
 Located on the northeast side of Puerto Iguazú, close to the river, Hostel Park Iguazu has a variety of rooms for all budgets.
-The hostel provides a typical hostel dorm room, where you can bunk down a bed for the night and at a low rate.
+The hostel provides a typical hostel dorm room, where you can bunk down a bed for the night at a low rate.

 There are also options for private and single rooms if you’re after a bit of privacy.
 Hostel Park Iguazu also has a shared kitchen, swimming pool, garden, barbecue and games room for guests to enjoy.